amboym/DJset/EDA.md

 ### Key
--Average difference in key shows us that majority have changes in key below 6, but here DJ's tend to have a bit more lee-way with Keys because some songs just sound good played after eachother.
-The controller also allows a feature that adjusts key so if a track is not within range the DJ can adjust accordingly.
+- The average difference in key reveals that the majority of key changes fall below 6.
+However, DJs often have some flexibility with keys, as certain songs naturally complement each other when played sequentially.
+Additionally, DJ controllers offer a feature that allows for key adjustment.
+This feature enables DJs to adapt tracks that fall outside the desired range, ensuring smoother transitions and maintaining the overall coherence of the mix.
 - Daftpunk, Kaytranada and Me have skewed data.
 Daftpunk and Kaytranada = Positive Skew, This means that while most tracks have consistent or closely related keys, there are a few tracks with significantly different keys, contributing to the positive skewness of the distribution.
 Me = Negative Skew, Negative skewness would suggest a different pattern where the majority of tracks have significantly different keys while a few tracks exhibit more consistent or closely related keys

 ![image](https://github.com/amboym/DJset/assets/162647158/6f7e002f-5249-4899-9b25-7dfc97e272bd)